Preventive Care Last Updated:

 If your dog gets out of the yard or bolts out an open door, the safest course of action is to find them and get them back home as soon as possible.
 The problem is that dogs can move very quickly.
 By the time you get the leash and set out to look for them, they may already be far away.

 The movements of a dog off the leash are also very unpredictable.
-With their newfound freedom, they are likely to take off in whatever direction the best smells are coming from.
-This may mean crossing streets, following vehicles or trains, or traveling a long way into unfamiliar territory.
+With their newfound freedom, they will likely take off in whatever direction the best smells come from.
+This may mean crossing streets, following vehicles or trains, or traveling far into unfamiliar territory.
 All of these activities can be dangerous.

-By logging into your dog’s GPS tracker app, you can get real-time updates about the location of your dog.
+By logging into your dog’s GPS tracker app, you can get real-time updates about your dog’s location.
 This means no more fruitless wandering for you and no more guessing where they may end up.
 Just locate them with the app and go pick them up.

 A dog GPS tracker can be a wise investment in your dog’s health